 Eye tracking is a technology that allows you to observe respondents viewing patterns and understand what a person is looking at.
 It is a quick and easy way to analyze how your target audience reacts to the marketing tools you employ for communication and which tools work and which do not.

 Gaze plot – shows how the sight of the respondent moved in course of the test.
-Allows to identify areas which were the most and least attractive for respondents.
+Allows identifying areas which were the most and least attractive for respondents.

 Opacity map – is another way to visualize the heat map data.
 Here the most “attractive” areas of the image are lighted up while others are dimmed down depending on the level of interest the respondent expressed to a particular part of the image in course of the test.

-Areas of interests – is a spot on the tested image which you can select in order to get detailed statistics, particularly on this area.
-Very effective metric for testing particular parts of the product/packaging design.
+Areas of Interest – is a spot on the tested image that you can select in order to get detailed statistics, particularly on this area.
+The very effective metric for testing particular parts of the product/packaging design.

 Fixation duration – shows for how long a respondent looked at the particular area of interest.